MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 - They are lightweight since they don't require storing a large word embedding matrix.
 Hence, you can deploy them in production easily

-That's all about the theory now, if you're still interested you can check this video tutorial made by me to fully understand character level CNNs.
+That's all about the theory now !

 ### How to train the model using PyTorch